Students should periodically check for holds at http://my.sjsu.edu. Follow the instructions on how to clear them.

 - Are you on a reinstated status on probation?

 For undergraduates, if the answer is yes, you must see your major advisor or an Academic Advising and Retention Services advisor before you can register.
 This will happen each term until you are no longer on probation.

 Graduation Registration Restriction

+Students who have not taken the WST by the time they earn 75 units (counting no more than 70 transfer units) may have their registration held after being notified of the need to test.
 Students with 120 or more units who have not applied for graduation will not be allowed to register until they have submitted that application.
-Students with 150 or more units will be required to meet with an advisor in Academic Advising and Retention Services before registration and may have their registration for remaining requirements managed.
+Students with 150 or more units may be required to meet with an advisor in Academic Advising and Retention Services before registration and may have their registration for remaining requirements managed.
 Students who have changed their graduation date multiple times or who are otherwise in potential violation of Presidential Directive 2009-05 may be required to meet with an AARS advisor.